open-contracting/standard/docs/guidance/publish/change_history.md

 The publisher uses the information from the financial system to create a new release.
 This release uses the 'implementation' tag.
 The `contracts.implementation.transactions` section includes the details of the payment.

-The publisher produces the same `ocid` for the process using the common identifier.
-This way, is possible to update the record with the new release.
+Because the new release uses the same `ocid`, it is possible to update the record with the information.

 <div class="example hint" markdown=1>